consensus-shipyard/ipc/README.md

 [![SAST](https://github.com/consensus-shipyard/ipc-solidity-actors/actions/workflows/sast.yaml/badge.svg)](https://github.com/consensus-shipyard/ipc-solidity-actors/actions/workflows/sast.yaml)
 [![Tests](https://github.com/consensus-shipyard/ipc-solidity-actors/actions/workflows/test.yml/badge.svg)](https://github.com/consensus-shipyard/ipc-solidity-actors/actions/workflows/test.yml)

-**‼️ The IPC Agent, the IPC actors, and Eudico haven't been audited, tested in depth, or otherwise verified.
+**‼️ The IPC Agent, the IPC actors (Rust, Solidity), and Eudico haven't been audited, tested in depth, or otherwise verified.
 Moreover, the system is missing critical recovery functionality in case of crashes.
 There are multiple ways in which you may lose funds moved into an IPC subnet, and we strongly advise against deploying IPC on mainnet and/or using it with tokens with real value.**